filamentphp/filament/packages/forms/docs/03-fields.md

 Field::make('password')->hint('[Forgotten your password?](forgotten-password)')
 ```

-The HTML of fields can be customised even further, by passing an array of `extraAttributes()`:
+The HTML of fields can be customized even further, by passing an array of `extraAttributes()`:

 ```php
 Field::make('name')->extraAttributes(['step' => 10])